Preserving ecological balance through forest management, the sasami tradition, and sustainable food adaptation

 Authors

-• Fathan Ahmad Fadhil Biology Study Program, Universitas Pendidikan Indonesia, Bandung, West Java, 40154, Indonesia
+• Fathan Ahmad Fadhil Department of Biology, Faculty of Mathematics and Natural Sciences Education, Universitas Pendidikan Indonesia, Bandung, West Java 40154, Indonesia

-• Hertien Koosbandiah Surtikanti Biology Study Program, Universitas Pendidikan Indonesia, Bandung, West Java, 40154, Indonesia
+• Hertien Koosbandiah Surtikanti Department of Biology, Faculty of Mathematics and Natural Sciences Education, Universitas Pendidikan Indonesia, Bandung, West Java 40154, Indonesia

 DOI: